TalhaPekdemir/learning-pytorch/MODELS.md

 **Problem:** What is the slope of the line inside a cartesian coordinate system and how to represent the line formulaically?

 **Solution:** Difference in y coordinates divided by difference in x coordinates gives the slope of a line.
 The line can have a slope that can be represented as `tanθ`.
 Theta (θ) is the angle between the x axis and the line.
-A line can also be dislaced for an amount, enabling it to move inside coordinate system.
+A line can also be displaced for an amount, enabling it to move inside coordinate system.

 - This line fitting problem is also called **Linear Regression**